p-tupe/p-tupe.github.io/src/collections/posts/nextcloud-setup.md

 ---
 date: "2022-01-13T00:00:00Z"
+title:
-title: A "from scratch" guide to setting up Nextcloud + Postgresql + Nginx secure reverse proxy using docker on Ubuntu 20.04
+  A "from scratch" guide to setting up Nextcloud + Postgresql + Nginx secure reverse proxy using docker on Ubuntu 20.04
 ---

+> See [nextcloud setup 2025](/posts/nextcloud-setup-2025) for latest update

 <blockquote>
 Disclaimer: This post begins (and ends) with the assumption that you are familiar with the words in the title.
 If you do not know <i>any</i> of those, perhaps this isn't for you yet.
 If you understand <i>some</i> but not all, I highly recommend reading about them elsewhere before continuing, I'll add links to the bottom for convenience.